ibm-cloud-docs/cis/managing-for-security.md

 ### Obscure non-proxied origin records with non-standard names
 {: #obscure-non-proxied-origin-records-with-non-standard-names}

 Any records that can't be proxied through {{site.data.keyword.cis_short_notm}}, and that still use your origin IP, such as FTP, can be secured by creating additional obfuscation.

-In particular, if you require a record for your origin that can't be proxied by {{site.data.keyword.cis_short_notm}}, use a non-standard name.
+If you require a record for your origin that can't be proxied by {{site.data.keyword.cis_short_notm}}, use a non-standard name.
 For example, instead of `ftp.example.com` use `[random word or-random characters].example.com.` This obfuscation makes dictionary scans of your DNS records less likely to expose your origin IP addresses.

 ### Use separate IP ranges for HTTP and non-HTTP traffic if possible
 {: #use-separate-ipranges-for-traffic}

 Some customers use separate IP ranges for HTTP and non-HTTP traffic.
 This approach helps them proxy all records for their HTTP IP range, and hide all non-HTTP traffic with a different IP subnet.

-## Best practice 2: Activate your Web Application Firewall (WAF) safely
+## Best practice 2: Activate your Web Application Firewall safely
 {: #best-practice-activate-waf-safely}

 Your WAF is available in the **Security** section.
-Here, we walk through these settings in reverse order to ensure that your WAF is configured as safely as possible before you turn it on for your entire domain.
+These steps walk through the settings in reverse order to ensure that your WAF is configured as safely as possible before you enable it for your entire domain.

 These initial settings can reduce false positives by populating **Security Events** for further tuning.
 Your WAF is updated automatically to handle new vulnerabilities as they are identified.
 For more information, see [Using Security events capability](/docs/cis?topic=cis-using-the-cis-security-events-capability).

 The following are some examples of the types of attacks that WAF can protect against: